theref/game-theory-analysis/README.md

 ### Plan For Analysis

 Use Sage to create 2 simple graphs.
 One for Rational Ring and one for Integer Ring.
 Along the x-axis will be the number of elementse in the matrices (``rows`` x ``cols``).
 Y-axis will show the time taken.
 Each method will have it's own colour.
 Lrs-red, LCP-blue, enumeration-green, for example.

+Will produce a report of all games where the 3 methods did not produce the same number of Nash Equilibria.

+Will produce a report of all games where the 3 methods did not produce Nash Equilibria that were equal.
+This will need a tolerance set to deal with the fact that Gambit returns floats not rationals.